isaackuek/isaackuek.me/_posts/2018-05-18-wait-staff-reviews.md

 `Interview users to validate and unpack pain points, understand current landscape, cross check against scope, assumptions and success criteria`

+Going into this design exercise, I broke down the design prompt to better understand the design need.
+I identified potential users based on the prompt and wrote down things I needed to research on.

+[Design prompt breakdown]

+## User interviews

 I had to understand the current landscape of wait staffs, the hiring process, and also how diners provide feedback to wait staffs.
-I began the project by interviewing wait staffs, diners, and also hiring managers at restaurants to understand their perceptions around customer feedback to compare against my assumptions.
+After identifying the research questions I wanted to ask, I began the project by interviewing wait staffs, diners, and also hiring managers at restaurants to understand their perceptions around customer feedback to compare against my assumptions:

+1. Diners read restaurant reviews more often than they leave reviews.
+There are some hurdles to reviewing restaurants.
+2. Some diners would mention the server, but mostly would review the food and dining experience overall.

+[Research sketch]

 #### Key takeaways